 Open-ended questions – Or any question that cannot be answered with a ‘yes’ or ‘no’.
-Open-ended questions encourage the speaker to expand on a topic and let's them know their ideas matter to the listener.
-It also relaxes nervous speakers since most people are quite comfortable talking about themselves and what matters to them most.
+Open-ended questions encourage the speaker to expand on a topic and let them know their ideas matter to the listener.
+It also relaxes nervous speakers since most people are pretty comfortable talking about themselves and what matters to them most.

 Positive reinforcement – If used in small quantities, positive reinforcement encourages the speaker to continue.
 Frequent use of words such as ‘yes’ or ‘indeed’ should be avoided.
-Instead, the listener should elaborate on why they are supportive of a particular point.
+Instead, the listener should elaborate on why they support a particular point.